datamindedbe/academy_linux/README.md

 * **Exercise 2 (`exercise_2`) - Files manipulation & globbing**: In this exercise, students are asked to:
     * Use the `tree` command to visualize the whole file structure.
-    * Separate the files that are in the `file_dump` folder (TODO: generate way more random files with a random generator) to respect the other folders patterns (using mv and globbing)
+    * Separate the files that are in the `file_dump` folder to respect the other folders patterns (using mv and globbing)

 * **Exercise 3 (`exercise_3`) - Redirection, pipes and commands (1)**: In this exercise, students are asked to:
     * Run the `ls –al /bin` which will return all the programs in the image binaries folder.